 - Competitors in B.A.S.S. tournaments are expected to follow high standards of sportsmanship, courtesy, safety, and conservation.
 Maximum courtesy must be practiced at all times, especially with regard to boating and angling in the vicinity of other club members.
 There should be a 100 yard courtesy boundary for all boats that are fishing.

 - Any member wishing to protest must tell the Tournament Director at the weigh-in.
-Protests will be resolved by the Board of Directors immediately after the weigh-in and before the tournament results are announced.
-In the absence of the Tournament Director, another board member will assume Tournament Director duties.
+Protests will be resolved by the Club Officers immediately after the weigh-in and before the tournament results are announced.
+In the absence of the Tournament Director, another Officer will assume Tournament Director duties.

 - In the event of a tie on total weight, most fish determine the winner.
 If still tied, largest fish will determine the winner.